Control Statements in C

 body of code(s);

-Initialization is required to be done before the loop and test condition is checked inside the loop.
+Initialization is required to be done before the loop and the test condition is checked inside the loop.

 (e) for (initialization; – – – ; – – -)